 Businesses with an existing expatriate population, or a business looking to implement expat assignments for the first time, should strongly consider establishing an International Employee Assistance Programme (IEAP), or specialised Expat Employee Assistance Programme.

 The first consideration is the duty of care a business has to an employee they send out on international assignment.
-The vast majority of employees, taking on a expat assignment is a big life choice, effecting not only themselves but their friends and loved ones.
-The move will require the employee to adjust to a new culture, new laws and customs, new colleagues, a new residence, tax rules and countless other things that they will need to adapt to.
+For the vast majority of employees, taking on an expat assignment is a big life choice.
+It effects not only themselves but their friends and loved ones.
+The move will require the employee to adjust to a new culture, new laws and customs, new colleagues, a new residence, unfamiliar tax rules and countless other things that they will need to adapt to.

-It’s certainly the important first step, but if employers wish to get the most return on their investment and genuinely support their workforce, then promoting the service in the right way and offering it as part of a broader International Employee Benefits strategy is key.
+It’s certainly the important first step.
+But if employers wish to get the most return on their investment and genuinely support their workforce, then promoting the service in the right way and offering it as part of a broader International Employee Benefits strategy is key.

-Direct managers are often the first to notice a change in employee behaviour and are usually best placed to guide people to the service.
+Keep in mind that direct managers are often the first to notice a change in employee behaviour and are usually best placed to guide people to the service.

 This is extremely useful as it empowers the employer to deploy resources more appropriately, ensuring that any health and wellbeing budget is being spent in the correct areas.